and-digital/techtionary.org/README.md

   - clone the repo

 # License
-The contents of this repository are licensed under the [GNU Public License.](http://www.gnu.org/licenses/gpl-3.0.html)
+The contents of this repository are licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode)